 Some school activities, mainly sporting, are organised, where children are placed in one of the following factions – DJARLMA… KAARLA… PINJAR….
 New students are allocated a faction upon enrolment at school.
 All students are expected to wear their faction shirts and hats on Sport Days and to all sports events.

 SWIMMING PROGRAM – All children in Years Pre Primary to Year 6 are able to participate in swimming lessons that run 10 lessons in one week.
-We also have a Swimming Carnival once a year for Years 3 to 6, and our Indigenous students are eligible to participate in the Interschool Indigenous Swimming Carnival.
 The lessons are arranged through the WA Department of Education.
-Both the lessons and the carnival are held at the Pinjarra Aquatic Centre.
+The lessons are held at the Pinjarra Aquatic Centre.
 Transport is via a school bus service directly to the Aquatic Centre and back to the school.
 Parents are welcome to be assistance or spectators at the lessons and at the Swimming Carnival.
+Swimming Lessons for 2024 will be held in Term 2 – Week 4.
+Details will be released closer to the scheduled times.

 SPORTS CLINICS for a variety of sporting activities are held during school time.
 Co-curricular sport is available in a variety of winter and summer games.
 Parental involvement is encouraged in sessions and is necessary at sports carnivals.